Become a Toaster Oven Cookie Baking Expert. With these five tips you’ll learn more about your toaster oven and how to bake any cookie recipe using it.

 So far, all of them have expressly stated: “Not for use in a toaster oven.”

-You can still grease your pan if the recipe calls for it but we like to use a toaster oven silpat instead.
+You can always grease your pan old-school style if the recipe calls for it but we like to use a silpat or baking mat instead.

 Not only do you save a little oil or butter but toaster oven silpats are reusable, easy to clean and have a non-stick quality that makes them perfect for baking gooey fruit-based cookies.